oktadev/okta-blog/_source/_posts/2021-01-27-okta-ansible.md

 Distributing SSH Keys has major maintenance implications since it requires a lot of work anytime you need to rotate keys.
 If you use SSH keys for user logins, the recommendation is to rotate keys often – to reduce risks in case the keys are compromised – plus every time an admin leaves the company.

-Integrating your infra to an AD/LDAP server – usually using a PAM module – maybe even more challenging, since this type of server is usually monolith and hosted on-prem.
+Integrating your infra to an AD/LDAP server – usually using a PAM module – may be even more challenging, since this type of server is usually monolithic and hosted on-prem.
 Getting a robust integration here is a tall order.
 From site-to-site VPNs (making your AD available everywhere) to adding additional servers (keeping compatibility across a variety of server distros), this is the kind of pain no Ops Engineer would like to sign up for.

 In this tutorial, we will overcome both issues by seamlessly injecting Okta into your Ansible Infrastructure as Code to effectively [Shift Identity Left](https://www.okta.com/blog/2019/07/shift-identity-left-secure-devops-automation-with-okta/):